-The Fram gas and gas condensate field is located in blocks 29/3c and 29/8a of production licence 012 (PL012), and blocks 29/4c and 29/9c of production licence 1664 (PL1664) of the central North Sea, UK.
+The Fram gas and gas condensate field is located in blocks 29/3c and 29/8a of production licence 012 (PL012) and blocks 29/4c and 29/9c of production licence 1664 (PL1664) of the central North Sea, UK.

 It lies in 100m of water approximately 221km east of Aberdeen and 50km west of the UK and Norway median line.

 The field is being developed by a joint venture between the operator Shell UK (32% equity) and Esso Exploration and Production UK (68% equity).
 The Department of Energy and Climate Change (DECC) originally approved the development of the field in September 2012.

 A drilling campaign for the project was carried between 2012 and 2013, which resulted in unexpected reservoir results that led to the suspension and subsequent re-evaluation of the project development concept.

 The final investment decision (FID) on the project was taken in June 2018.
 The first production from the field occurred in 2020.
 The field is expected to have a life of approximately seven years.

 Shell and Esso’s joint venture (JV) discovered Fram during the drilling of the 29/3-1 exploration well in 1969.